Heartland (1979 film)

 Heartland is a 1979 American film, directed by Richard Pearce, starring Rip Torn and Conchata Ferrell.
 The film is a stark depiction of early homestead life in the American West.
 It is based on a memoir by Elinore Pruitt Stewart, titled Letters of a Woman Homesteader (1914).

 Plot

-In 1910 Wyoming, a widow and her seven-year old daughter travel by train to two great unknowns-a strange land and life in a remote frontier with a man they never met.
+In 1910 Wyoming, Elinor, a widow, and her seven-year old daughter Jerrine travel by train to a remote Wyoming ranch where Elinor has a job working as a housekeeper for Clyde Stewart, a reserved Scottish rancher.
+The ranch is a lonely place and the only other woman nearby is an elderly German widow, Mrs. Landauer.

+After seeing the beauty of the Wyoming countryside, Elinor becomes determined to file a claim; however, she can not afford to build a house on her new land.
+Clyde agrees to build her a house if she marries him.

+The new family faces hardship during the winter when they run low on money and hay for the animals.
+Elinor becomes pregnant and gives birth to a baby boy.
+However, he dies of a fever several weeks later.
+By the end of the winter, Clyde has lost half of his herd.
+Elinor refuses to give up and they decide to stay and rebuild the herd.

 Production

 Set in southwestern Wyoming, where Stewart homesteaded, the movie was filmed in central Montana.

 The soundtrack features New Orleans clarinetist George Lewis playing the hymn "What a Friend We Have in Jesus."